welch-lab/McCells/old_reference/README.md

 # McCells

-Modeling of the CZI Cell Sensus to hierarchically classify cell types.
+Modeling of the CZI Cell Census to hierarchically classify cell types.
 Brief explanation of each program in this repo.
 There are more details in each file.

 ```download_cell_census```: downloads an AnnData object from the Cell Census with cell and gene metadata filtering